alexey-ernest/awesome-logger/README.md

 * All found matches in reverse chronological order it was discovered.
 * Hover mouse over `Time` field to view date also.
 * Click `Refresh` button to reload page with newer results.

+### System Administrator
+User who knows username/login for Administrator Account.

+* Using computer and web browser opens `Website` main page
+* Will be redirected to `Log in page` if not yet authorized
+* Enters Administrator credentials and submits the form
+* Will be redirected to `Subscriptions page`

 ### Subscriptions API
 Implemented as a RESTful API HTTP service (ASP.NET WebApi application).